 - The spirit in which the Decalogue is to be interpreted is described in the Sermon on the Mount, summarised in the Beatitudes (Mt 5 to 7; 5.1-12).
 This is Christ’s radical working out of Judaic moral teachings, pointing to a new way that is enshrined in the human heart, not on tablets of stone.
-Here we have Christ as the Word (knowledge) of God, as distinct from Moses and the words of God handed down to the people as a code of laws.
+Here is Christ as the Logos (Word = knowledge) of God, as distinct from Moses and the words of God handed down to the people as a code of laws.
 Christ’s teachings transform a legal code into an ethic of love, not an adherence to the written word which does not of itself possess the power to save.
 Only an immense spiritual force can work such saving goodness into the human psyche: the power of the Holy Spirit (see 1 Cor 12.1 – 13.13; 1 Jn 4.7-21).

 Stability and balance

 The Rule provides a structure and direction to underpin ethical and moral decisions, helping us to penetrate to the heart of the challenge posed by Christ’s teachings.
 By the regular practise of prayer, meditation and the study of God’s word, the Christian conscience is primed for Godly service.